drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 For kinetic studies using back to back exposures, the following command can be used to configure the pulse sequence to run "cleaning pulses" before each exposure.
 You can read more about this [here](#charge-clearance-carry-over-and-relationship-to-gate-driver).

        tcd1304cli> configure clearing pulses <n>

 Middle level commands including **setup pulse..**, **setup frameset...**, **setup timer**, **start** and **trigger**, provide data collection capabilities with detailed control of the timing for the pulse sequence that operates the sensor.
 There is also a complete set of low level commands for register level access to the FlexPWM timing generator in the MCU.

-**The Python program** saves incoming data onto a queue.
+**The Python controller program** saves incoming data onto a queue.
 The command **save \<filespec\>** retrieves and writes the data to disk.
 The command **clear** empties the data queue without writing to disk.
 The saved data includes the "0" frame.
 The first exposure interval is frame 1.

 Data frames can be added using **add all** which sums all of the data into one frame, or **add all after n** which sums all the frames after the first "n" frames, or **add framesets** which sums the data at each index in the frame set.
 After adding the frames, you can use **save** as above, or collect more data and add again.
 (See the next section "On Linearity and Reproducibility...")